 Decision Stage

-Tip for helping a prospect through the Decision Stage:
+Tip for helping your client through the decision stage.

-This is often the first time a buyer will talk to an actual sales representative.
-Make sure the sales messages are in line with the marketing messages they've been receiving through the other phases of the journey (no bait and switch!).
+This is often the first time a buyer will talk to an actual sales representative or reached out to talk to anyone, for that matter.
+Make sure the sales messages are in line with the marketing messages they’ve been receiving through the other phases of the journey (no bait and switch!).
 Be ready to be helpful, answer questions and really begin to forge a relationship with the prospect.
-Remember, people don't buy from companies, they buy from people.
+Remember, people don’t buy from companies, they buy from people.

 In short: leading a customer through their buyer's journey is how we help a website visitor become a prospect, a prospect become a lead, and a lead become a customer.
 Then it's time to delight your customer and help them buy more from you more often and even refer additional business to you.